-You should choose this course if you are a school leaver with some engineering knowledge and experience, or you require some electrical engineering skills in a vocational role you wish to progress to.
-You will develop your understanding and practical experience of specific electrical and electronic engineering technologies.
+You should choose this course if you have some engineering knowledge and experience, or you require electrical engineering skills for a vocational role you wish to progress to.
+You will develop your understanding and practical experience of specific electrical engineering technologies.

 You will learn in the classroom and in a work-based environment.
 Your assessments will be a mixture of practical assignments and written and on-line testing.

-City and Guilds offers two different sizes of electrical and electronic engineering technical awards that incorporate common core mandatory units.
+City and Guilds offers two different sizes of electrical technical awards that incorporate common core mandatory units.

-The Level 2 Certificate in Electrical and Electronic Engineering is a smaller qualification (5 Units) which enables you to gain an introduction to electrical and electronic engineering theory and covers many practical skills.
+The Level 2 Certificate in Electrical and Electronic Engineering is a smaller qualification (5 Units) which enables you to gain an introduction to electrical engineering theory and covers many practical skills.